google-deepmind/limit/README.md

 ```

 ## Loading with Huggingface Datasets
-You can also load the data using the `datasets` library from Huggingface:
+You can also load the data using the `datasets` library from Huggingface ([LIMIT](https://huggingface.co/datasets/orionweller/LIMIT), [LIMIT-small](https://huggingface.co/datasets/orionweller/LIMIT-small)),:
 ```python
 from datasets import load_dataset ds = load_dataset("orionweller/LIMIT-small", "corpus") # also available: queries, test (contains qrels).